axiros/pytest2md/README.md

 How to get those links working and that convenient?

-The module does offer also some source finding / link replacement feature, via the [mdtool module.
+The module does offer also some source finding / link replacement feature, via the [mdtool]<SRC> module.
 The latter link was built simply by this:

 ```
 [mdtool]<SRC>
 ```

-Other example: This [pytest2md link was created by replacing "SRC" with the path to a file matching, under a given directory, prefixed by an arbitrary base URL.
+Other example: This [pytest2md]<SRC> link was created by replacing "SRC" with the path to a file matching, under a given directory, prefixed by an arbitrary base URL.

+## <a href="#toc5">Spec</a>

+These will be replaced:

+`[title:this,fmatch:test_tutorial,lmatch:exotic] <SRC>` (remove space between] and <)

+- title: The link title - text the user reads
+- fmatch: substring match for the link destination file
+- lmatch: Find matching line within that file
+- show_raw: Link to raw version of file, not the one rendered by the repo server
+- path: Fix file path (usually derived by fmach)
+- line: Fix the line number of the link (usually done via lmatch)

-## <a href="#toc5">Code Repo Hoster Specific Source Links</a>
+## <a href="#toc6">Code Repo Hoster Specific Source Links</a>

 Github, Gitlab, Bitbucked or Plain directory based static content servers all have their conventional URLs regarding those links.